 Shipping: Shipping is something else that can add to the cost of living up here.
 Shipping things to Hokkaido is far more expensive than shipping in the rest of Japan.
 In fact, sometimes online stores won’t even ship to Hokkaido.

 Basically, there are a couple of things that cost more in Hokkaido but overall, I can save more money in Hokkaido.
-A big reason for that, is because it takes more effort to spend money here.
-Driving into town usually seems like too much of a hassle, so I don’t go shopping, eat at restaurants or go the bars much anymore.
+A big reason for that is because it takes more effort to spend money here.
+Driving into town usually seems like too much of a hassle, so I don’t go shopping, eat at restaurants or go to bars much anymore.

 When I first came to Hokkaido, I didn’t like not being able to party at bars as much as I used to.
 But now I love my lifestyle and don’t mind the lack of nightlife anymore.
 I still get out sometimes though.

-Asahikawa is the second largest city in Hokkaido and has plenty of nightlife options.
-I have had many good nights out on town there, but it isn’t something I do often.
+Asahikawa is the second-largest city in Hokkaido and has plenty of nightlife options.
+I have had many good nights out in town there, but it isn’t something I do often.
 Drinking and driving is out of the question and I refuse to spend money on a hotel.
-I could use the trains but the last train is at 10pm.
+I could use the trains but the last train is at 10 pm.
 That is way too early!

 So if I want to drink in town, I often just find a parking lot near the drinking area and then sleep in my car.
 My car is comfortable to sleep in but it isn’t something I always want to do just for the sake of drinking.
 This has severely cut down on nights where I spend a ton of money on nothing more than good memories and a hangover.

 Instead of going out drinking, I spend most of my nights camping or having a campfire in front of my house.
 This is a much healthier lifestyle and it is a lot cheaper.